nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

 varmint_village.add_animal_pythonic(miss_fuzz)

 for animal in varmint_village.animals:
-    print(f'{animal} lives in Varmint Village')
+    print(f'{animal} lives in Varmint Village.')
 ```

 Now the output is different.
 You will see that only the llama was added to the petting zoo.

 ```
-Bob the goose doesn't like to be petted, so please do not try to put it in The Varmint Village attraction Bob the goose doesn't like to be petted, so please do not try to put it in The Varmint Village attraction Miss Fuzz the llama lives in The Varmint Village
+Bob the goose doesn't like to be petted, so please do not try to put it in The Varmint Village attraction.
+Bob the goose doesn't like to be petted, so please do not try to put it in The Varmint Village attraction.
+Miss Fuzz the llama lives in The Varmint Village
 ```